cms-L1TK/project_generation_scripts/README.md

       ./HourGlassConfig.py

-  The default output file is *wires.input.hourglassExtended*.
+  The default output file is *wires.input.hourglass*.

   **DATA FORMAT**: Each line in the output file contains a instance of a processing module as well as all its input and output memories.
 The input memories, the processing module, and the output memories are separated by ">":